 Dinosaur Park in Laguna Hills is the most common name I’ve heard for this amazing fossil-themed park behind the Laguna Hills Community Center at the corner of Alicia and Paseo De Valencia.
-Check out my one minute “park teaser” for a quick overview.

 I’ve also heard it called: Dino Park and Prehistoric Park.
 It’s a great run-around park with 2 different levels and all sorts of play equipment.

-Location: Exit Interstate 5 at Alicia Parkway and head towards Laguna Hills (away from Mission Viejo).
+Directions to Dinosaur Park in Laguna Hills: Exit Interstate 5 at Alicia Parkway and head towards Laguna Hills (away from Mission Viejo).
 Dinosaur Park is ahead on your right at the corner of Alicia Parkway and Paseo De Valencia – behind the Laguna Hills Community Center.
 [Address: 25555 Alicia Parkway, Laguna Hills).
 MAP TO DINOSAUR PARK NEAR LAGUNA HILLS COMMUNITY CENTER

 - Different areas appropriate for different ages

 - Very clean indoor bathrooms at the Community Center